emedio/web/content/publication/2015_OBC/index.md

 ---
 title: "A computational study of the phosphoryl transfer reaction between ATP and Dha in aqueous solution"
 authors:
-  - Isabel
+  - I. Bordes
   - Javi
-  - Raquel
+  - R. Castillo
-  - Vicente
+  - V. Moliner
 date: "2015-08-12"
 doi: "10.1039/c5ob01079a"